fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADExtensionProperty.md

 ```

 ## DESCRIPTION
-A collection that contains the extension properties registered with the directory.
+The **Get-AzureADExtensionProperty** cmdlet gets a collection that contains the extension properties registered with Azure Active Directory (Azure AD) through Azure AD Connect.
+You can get extension properties that are synced with on-premises Azure AD, those that are not synced with on-premises Azure AD, or both types.

 ## EXAMPLES

-### Get all ExtensionProperties that have been synced from on premises AD throuhg Azure AD Connect
+### Example 1: Get extension properties synced from on-premises Azure AD
 ```
-Get-AzureADExtensionProperty -IsSyncedFromOnPremises $true
+PS C:\> Get-AzureADExtensionProperty -IsSyncedFromOnPremises $True

 ObjectId                             Name                                                          TargetObjects
 --------                             ----                                                          -------------